Moskva (river): History

+According to recent studies, the current riverbed of the Moskva River was occupied about 12 thousand years ago.

-In addition to Finnic tribes, the Moskva River is also the origin of Slavic tribes such as the Vyatichi tribe.
+In addition to Finnic tribes, the Moskva River is also the origin of Slavic tribes such as the Vyatichi.

 Etymology

+The word "Moskva" is the Russian word for Moscow.
+The name of the city is thought to be derived from the name of the river.
+Several theories of the origin of the name have been proposed.

+The most linguistically well-grounded and widely accepted is from the Proto-Balto-Slavic root *mŭzg-/muzg- from the Proto-Indo-European meu- "wet", so the name Moskva might signify a river at a wetland or a marsh.
+Its cognates include музга, muzga "pool, puddle", mazgoti and mazgāt "to wash", májjati "to drown", mergō "to dip, immerse".
+In many Slavic countries Moskov is a surname, most common in Russia, Bulgaria, Ukraine and North Macedonia.
+Additionally, there are similarly named places in Poland like Mozgawa.

-Moskva and Moscow are two different renderings of the same Russian word Москва.
-The city is named after the river.
-Finnic Merya and Muroma people, who originally inhabited the area, called the river Mustajoki, in English: Black river.
-It has been suggested that the name of the city derives from this term, although several theories exist.
+According to one of the Finno-Ugric hypotheses, the Merya and Muroma people, who were among the several pre-Slavic tribes which originally inhabited the area, called the river Mustajoki "Black river", and the name of the river derives from this term.
+Various other theories (of Celtic, Iranian, Caucasic origins), having little or no scientific ground, are now largely rejected by contemporary linguists.

 To distinguish the river and the city, Russians usually call the river Moskva-reka (Moskva river) instead of just Moskva.

 Hydrology

 The river is 473 km long (or 502 km), and the area of its drainage basin is 17,600 sqkm.
 It has a vertical drop of 155 m (long-term average).
 The maximum depth is 3 m above Moscow city limits, and up to 6 m below it.
 Normally, it freezes in November–December and begins to thaw around late March.
-In Moscow, the river freezes occasionally; during an unusually warm winter in 2006–2007, ice began melting on January 25.
+During an unusually warm winter in 2006–2007, ice began melting on January 25.
+The portion of the river running through Moscow only freezes occasionally on account of contamination.

 The absolute water level in downtown Moscow is 120 m above sea level (long-term average of summer lows after World War II); a historical maximum of 127.25 m above sea level was set by the 1908 flood.